TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/architecture/_index.md

 ## Configuration

-The Azure Kubernetes deploymen of {{% tts %}} uses a combination of configuration stored as Terraform and Helm configuration files.
+The Azure Kubernetes deployment of {{% tts %}} uses a combination of configuration stored as Terraform and Helm configuration files.

 The configuration for interoperability with other LoRaWAN Backend Interfaces-compliant servers is stored as multiple files in a private Azure Storage Account.